Fly Fishing For Salmon on Great Lakes Rivers

 For general information on fishing salmon around the great lakes go to our Fishing For Salmon page.

-Swinging flies or stripping streamers can also produce some good salmon.
+Swinging flies or stripping streamers can also produce in both deep and shallow waters and at times you will catch some big aggressive salmon.

 Fly Fishing For Salmon With Indicators